stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 ## 3. Data Cleaning with SQL

-Cleaning the data with SQL preparing for Insight - Check out [the Code][The Codes/SQL Query.sql]
+Cleaning the data with SQL preparing for Insight - Check out [the Code]([The Codes/SQL Query.sql](https://github.com/stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/blob/main/The%20Codes/SQL%20Query.sql)